SebKuzminsky/rsync-push-backup/doc/README.md

 would need `openssh-server`, and those packages can be found in the standard repositories of most distributions.

+If the `use_notify` config option is set, then there is an additional dependency on the notify-send program (part of Gnome, provided by the libnotify-bin package on Debian).

 ## Installation
 Simply put the `backup` script to `/usr/local/bin` if you want to have it in